 Not all bushrangers fit cleanly into the traditional definition of the term, however.
 For example, Musquito was a bushranger and also an Aboriginal guerilla fighter during the frontier wars of the 19th century, therefore classifying his acts as merely criminal or acts of war are difficult to establish.
 For this reason some people even question whether the term bushranger really applies to people like Ned Kelly and Paddy Kenniff, but it is clear from the aforementioned terminology that they are.
 Bushranging is not merely an Australian equivalent of highway robbery in the times of Dick Turpin, but a result of criminals adapting to the terrain of the colonial frontier.

-For ease of classification here we will stick to the concise definition [a criminal who takes refuge in the Australian wilderness] with a particular emphasis on the colonial era, 1788 – 1901.
-We will also include Post-Colonial bushranging such as the outbreak of “boy bushrangers” in the 1920s and modern examples where applicable.
+For ease of classification, on A Guide to Australian Bushranging we stick to the concise definition [a criminal who takes refuge in the Australian wilderness] with a particular emphasis on the colonial era, 1788 – 1901.
+However, we will also include Post-Federation bushranging such as the outbreak of “boy bushrangers” in the 1920s and modern examples where applicable.
 It is interesting to examine how bushranging can manifest in the information age where people have access to cars, high powered firearms, the internet and cashless shopping.